BetterDevelopers/dashboard/postgres/POSTGRES-README.md

 `./postgresSetup.sh`

-It will create table in database, cresentials are housed inside of `config.sh`.
+It will create table in database using variables `DATABASE_ENDPOINT`, `DATABASE_USER` and `DATABASE_PASSWORD`.
 If any variables are unset then it will provide a simple `variables are missing` error and close out.